uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 - Date: February 7 February 2025 18:00-20:00, no registration
 - Number of volunteers: 6 volunteers, of which 2 adult and 4 minors.
   They were 3 men and 3 women
-- Number of leaners: 12 people, of which 10 adults, 2 minors.
+- Number of learners: 12 people, of which 10 adults, 2 minors.
   There were 5 men and 7 women